Biographical Details on Boys' Clothing Styles (G-L)

 off home.
 Heydrich who organized the Holocaus had a similar experience.
 Göring was an air ace during World War I. He played a major role in Hitler's rise to power and estanlishment of a dictatorship.
 He oversaw the creation of the Luftwaffe and was given other major assignments by Hitler, including organizing the Holocaust.
 Failures of the Luftwaffe agter ininial successes destroyed his influence with Hitler.
 He was tried as a war criminasl at Nuremerg.
 He committed suicide before his execution.

 Goldman, Emma (Lithuania/United States, 1869-1940): Emma Goldman became involved in the Americn Labor Movement as a fevent Anarchist, earning the nick name "Red" Emma.
 She was born in in Kaunas (Kovno), Lithuania to middle-class Jewish parents (1869).
 Her parents ran a small inn.
-Anarchists assasinated Tsar Alexander II (1881).
+Anarchists assasinated Tsar Alexander III (1881).
 His reactionary son, Alexander II, launched terrible pogroms against Jews.
 The family feeling threatened moved to St. Petersburg when she was 13 years old.
-She got a job in a corset factory, an interesting choice given the feminst princiles she later expoused.
+She got a job in a corset factory, an interesting choice given the feminst principles she later expoused.
 It was in the factory that she was first exposed to radical socilaist and anarchist thought.
-One concept that that made sence to her was the use of revolutionary violence to bing about social change.
+One concept that that made sence to her was the use of revolutionary violence to bring about social change.
+A view she continued to hild after emigrating to America.

 Grant, Carry (US/England, 1904- ): The movie actor was told his